oracle/coherence-operator/index.md

 * Start clusters based on declarative startup parameters and desired states.

-* Use Kubernetes persistent volumes to provide the storage for "storage enabled" cluster nodes.
+* Use Kubernetes persistent volumes when using Coherence's disk-based storage features Elastic Data or Persistence.

 * Deploy custom code for your `EntryProcessor` classes and other server-side Coherence constructs.